 In Gen Advisory’s view, Commissioner Hayne has produced a comprehensive and well-written Final Report.
 Perhaps inevitably, however, the much-dissected Final Report has satisfied some but not everyone.
-According to our research, a popular view is that the Report – while laudable – falls short of major structural reform.
+There are some – Gen Advisory included – who feel that the Report while laudable falls short of major structural reform.

 Gen Advisory also respectfully disagrees with some of the Final Report’s recommendations and observations in relation to the banking sector.

 Notwithstanding the above, Gen Advisory’s overall conclusion is that the Final Report has merit.
-The Report provides Australian banking institutions with a series of practical recommendations which, if implemented successfully, will ultimately strengthen the Australian banking sector.
+The Report provides ADIs with a series of practical recommendations which, if implemented successfully, will ultimately strengthen the Australian banking sector.

 Gen Advisory’s detailed research on the implications of Final Report for the Australian banking sector is displayed below.